lahramon/zero-order-gpmpc/README.md

 A high-performance implementation of a tailored SQP method for learning-based model predictive control with ellipsoidal uncertainties,
 - using the `acados` Python interface to solve the optimal control problems, and
-- employing `PyTorch` to evaluate learning-based dynamics models with support for GPU acceleration.
+- employing `PyTorch` to evaluate learning-based dynamics models (neural networks, Gaussian processes, ...) with support for GPU acceleration.

 ## Background